Olive Philp Diary, 1919

 Digging ditch all day.
 Mother took me to morning train to go to London.
 Fine morning but a shower about noon.

 Finished ditch in forenoon.
-Brock at Wilmott's threshing in afternoon and at Hershels.
-Dr. Drew wood out of old orchard.
+Brock at Wilmott's threshing in afternoon and at Hoshels.
+Da Drew wood out of old orchard.
 Fine day.

-Brock at Hods threshing until about three o'clock then chopping.
-Da stabled to cut corn.
+Brock at Hod's threshing until about three o'clock then chopping.
+Da started to cut corn.
 Brock to town at night.
 Fine day

-Mr. & Mrs. Thompson brought me home in afternoon.
-Brock to church at night.
-Harry Evans and Willa here in evening.
+Mr. + Mrs. Thompson brought me home in afternoon.
+Brock to church at night Harry Coran and Willa here in evening.

-Da and Brock at Jack Walkeys threshing until about ten.
+Da and Brock at Jack Walkers threshing until about ten.
 Ground the binder knife and cleaning pens.
-Cutting corn after diner.
-A little shower in forenoon very fine afternoon and evening.
+Cutting corn after dinner.
+A little shower in forenoon very fine afternoon and Evening.

 Cutting corn all day.
 Brock at Harry's threshing from eleven until four.
 Fine bright day.

 Cutting corn all day.
-Brock to twon at tight.
+Brock to town at night.
 Beautiful day.

-Finished cutting corn early in forenoon then shocking the millet finished it after dinner and opening up rest of gaps on other place.
-Mr. Stirling drove Clara and Joyce over.
-They come to dinner with Mrs. & Mrs. Nielson.
+Finished cutting corn early in forenoon then shocking the millet, finished it after dinner and fixing fence + gaps on other place.
+Mr. Sterling drove Clara and Joyce over.
+They come to Arthur with Mrs. & Mrs. Milson.
 Misty in morning.
 Quite a heavy shower after dinner and again about five.

 Raining all day.
 Very heavy at times.